 - PR Newswire announced on September 8th that a new technology, Financial Media Exchange (FMeX), will be joining TD Ameritrade.

-- On September 1, 2016, The Street reported on a TD Ameritrade study that asked Millennials about their favorite stocks (spoiler: they were pricey and risky).
+- On September 1, 2016, The Street reported on a TD Ameritrade study that asked Millennials about their favorite stocks (spoiler: they were risky).

 The Bottom Line

-TD Ameritrade may cost a little more than its competitors, but most users find the superior services it offers worth it.
-Customers stay with the company and new users gravitate toward TD Ameritrade each year because it has a reputable name, strong trading platform that’s incredibly easy to use, an impressive knowledge and research base, and 24/7 customer service.
+TD Ameritrade customers stay with the company and new users gravitate toward TD Ameritrade each year because it has a reputable name, strong trading platform that’s incredibly easy to use, an impressive knowledge and research base, and 24/7 customer service.